-Fair features are not best.
+Fair features aren’t better than others.
 So why are blonde-haired, blue-eyed kids treated as special?

 I have a blonde-haired daughter.
 Before she came along, I don’t recall noticing the little comments that people utter about fair features.
 They were probably around sometimes, but I guess I became more aware once I had both a brunette child and and blonde one to love.

 Even so, I haven’t felt then need to make these comments public until now.
-But after reading a book by a well-educated, influential and non-racist author/journalist, I very strongly feel the need to shine a light on this.
+But after reading a book by a well-educated and influential author/journalist, I very strongly feel the need to shine a light on this.
 The main point I want to make is:

 COMMENTS THAT HIGHLIGHT A PERSON’S BLONDE HAIR AND BLUE EYES FAVOURABLY,